So, I finally had my first vendor event. Actually, by the time of this post, I would have had 3 vendor events, but the takeaway is still the same.

 My biggest piece of advice to new authors looking to do a market is that it definitely helps if you have more than 1 book or product to sell.
 If you only have one book, then have other related merchandise available for purchase or wait until you publish more books.
 Believe me, you will publish more books.

 Also, one more tidbit of advice, keep your book prices under $15.
-The sweet spot is $10 and under.
+The sweet spot is $10.
 I found that people did not mind spending $10 or $11 on a book and would do so with little thought.

 My regret is that I would like to have taken more photos with customers and my books but as things picked up and the market started going, unfortunately, photos lost priority.